abbodi1406/BatUtil/YAOCTRI/README.md

 - At first, enter the path for Office offline source

-either the directory that contain "Office" folder (not Office folder path itself)
+either the drive, directory or network share that contain "Office" folder (not Office folder path itself)

-Configurator.cmd will auto detect the source for the drive letter of mounted .img file / DVD / USB
+Configurator.cmd will auto detect the path for the drive letter of Office .img file (virtual mounted / dvd / usb)

-you can also place Configurator.cmd script inside "Office" folder, and the path will be auto detected
+if Configurator.cmd is placed inside "Office" folder, the path will be auto detected

+if Configurator.cmd is placed next to "Office" folder, the path will be auto detected

 - If multiple versions are detected in the source, you will be prompted to choose one